X-LANCE/Mobile-Env/docs/env-usage-en.md

 In addition, `dm_env.TimeStep` is equipped with three methods returning a
 boolean: `first`, `mid`, and `last`.
-These methods tell what state of the episode the agent is in.
+These methods tell what state of the episode the agent is in. `first` means that this is the first step after resetting the environment, while `last` indicates that this is the last step of the current episode (*i.e.*, the episode end).

 `observation` is a `dict` object containing four items: